gocloudLa/terraform-aws-wrapper-rds/README.md

 - 🕰️ [Enrollment of Point in Time Recovery](#enrollment-of-point-in-time-recovery) - Enables Point in Time Recovery backup policy integration

+- 🚨 [Alarms Configuration](#alarms-configuration) - Enables and customizes CloudWatch alarms for the databases.

 ### 🔗 External Modules